sdkman/prompt-library/templates/00-todo_template.md

 ## IMPORTANT!

-* Each entry in `TODO.md` should be structured as a prompt that we can use to generate the code to complete that task.
+* Each entry in the todo file should be structured as a prompt that we can use to generate the code to complete that task.
 The prompt must have all the relevant detail and context for an AI agent to complete the entire task.
 * Each prompt should be followed by the complete list of files that are affected.
 * Each task should be scoped correctly so it will be completed in a single shot.
 * Do not make up your own TODOs!
 Only use the ones provided in the source code!

 ## Execution plan

-Please add the following section to the top of the TODO.md:
+Please add the following section to the top of the file:

 ```markdown
 Consider the following rules during execution of the tasks: